 \end{figure*}

-Case 1: Devices Performance in loaded Condition
+Case 1: Device Performance in Loaded Condition

 It was shown that the optimal trade-offs of both exoskeletons are practically the same in the {\it loaded} condition.
-To study the performance of each actuator of the devices and their effect on the muscle activity of assisted subjects, we selected two devices on Pareto front that had nearly the same performance in both metabolic cost reduction and power consumption.
-The chosen device for monoarticular has 70 N-m the hip peak torque and 40 N-m the knee peak torque, which is represented by "Ad" on Pareto front ( Figure \ref{Fig_Selected_OptimalDevices_On_Pareto}), and the peak torques of the biarticular device are 40 and 70 N-m on the hip and knee actuators, respectively, represented with "Da " on the Pareto front.
+To study the performance of each actuator of the devices and their effect on the muscle activity of assisted subjects, we selected two devices on a/the Pareto front that had nearly the same performance in both metabolic cost reduction and power consumption.
+The chosen device for a/the monoarticular exoskeleton has 70 N-m hip peak torque and 40 N-m knee peak torque, which is represented by "Ad" on the Pareto front ( Figure \ref{Fig_Selected_OptimalDevices_On_Pareto}), and the peak torques of the biarticular device are 40 and 70 N-m on the hip and knee actuators, respectively, represented ny "Da " on the Pareto front.
 As can be inferred from the configurations of devices, although these two chosen devices have the same performance on defined objectives, they have a completely different arrangement on hip and knee actuators.

 \begin{figure*}